samuel29102002/samuel29102002/README.md

 # 💫 About Me:
-Master Student in Quantitative Data Science<br>Currently deepen strengths in Machine Learning and Psychometrics<br>Working on smaller university projects
+Master Student in Quantitive Data Science<br>Currently deepen strengths in Machine Learning, Psychometrics and Econometrics<br>Working on smaller university projects in different subjects as Data Literacy, Deep Learning or Latent Variable Modeling

 ## 🌐 Socials: